mrc-ide/welcome/VPN.md

 Plug in with a wired network cable in the department whenever you have that option.
 If you don't, then there are various options.

-* The latest installers for Pulse Secure are on the **Temp Drive IT folder** (*\\fi--didef3.dide.ic.ac.uk\Tmp\VPN*) - but this is hard to access from outside when you don't have Pulse Secure yet.
+* The latest installers for Pulse Secure are on the **Temp Drive IT folder** (*\\\\fi--didef3.dide.ic.ac.uk\Tmp\VPN*) - but this may be hard to access from outside when you don't have Pulse Secure yet.
+These, however, might be more recent than the copies below.

-* For Windows and Mac, you can visit [here](https://secureaccess.imperial.ac.uk) to connect, although this doesn't always get things going first time on Linux.
-So try the below.
+* For Windows and Mac, you can try the web method [here](https://secureaccess.imperial.ac.uk), but this hasn't been reliable on Linux, and on the working platforms involves some download.
+So for all platforms, the best solution is to use the method below.

 ### Linux Pre-Flight